ibm-js/deliteful/tests/README.md

 # Deliteful Tests

-This directory contains the Deliteful widgets tests.
+This directory contains the Deliteful widget tests.

 ## Setup